-Organization of Physical Education Program in Secondary Schools
+CLIV.
+Administration of Physical Education Program in Secondary Schools PETERSON, TANNER

-PETERSON, TANNER

 A study of interclass and intramural activities, with marked attention to methods of competition; consideration of games and sports (not specialized athletics) suited to the interest and physical needs of high school pupils; the relation of the instructor of physical education to the moral, social and hygienic problems of the high school.
+Two units : one semester.

+CLV.
 Practice Teaching

 Skill in teaching games, athletic sports, in the use of Decathlon Events and Tests and in gymnastic drills is expected.
 Training School and College classes are used in practice teaching.
-Prerequisites : Theory of Teaching and Leadership, a course in the Organization of Physical Education Program for the school group to be taught, and a course in Games.
+Prerequisites: Theory of Teaching and Leadership, a course in the Organization of Physical Education Program for the school group to be taught, and a course in Games.